Vauxhall helicopter crash

 On 16 January 2013, an Agusta A109 helicopter crashed in Vauxhall, London, after it collided with the jib of a construction crane attached to St George Wharf Tower.
-Two people died in the incident: the pilot, Pete Barnes, 50, and a pedestrian, Matthew Wood, 39, from Sutton in south London.
+Two people died in the incident: the pilot, Pete Barnes, and a pedestrian, Matthew Wood.
 Five people were taken to hospital and seven more were treated at the scene.

 The pilot had diverted because of poor visibility.
 The official report concluded he was probably unaware how close the tower was, and that the deaths were accidental.

 Barnes was an experienced helicopter pilot, flying commercially for many years – including having experience with the Great North Air Ambulance Service.

 History of the flight

 Barnes had been en route from Redhill Aerodrome to Elstree Airfield to collect a passenger, businessman Richard Caring, and then fly onwards to Yorkshire.
 Before the pilot had taken off, Caring called him twice on his mobile phone to suggest either delaying or cancelling the flight.
 However, Barnes chose to proceed with the flight across London, in low cloud and freezing temperatures.
 After being unable to land at Elstree at 07:46, whilst returning south to Redhill, Barnes had asked Air Traffic Control at 07:56 for a change of route and permission to land at the London Heliport in Battersea.